glfw/glfw/README.md

  - [X11] Bugfix: `glfwDestroyWindow` did not flush the output buffer.
  - [X11] Bugfix: Window frame interactions were reported as focus events
  - [X11] Bugfix: Workaround for legacy Compiz caused flickering during resize
+ - [X11] Bugfix: The name pointer of joysticks were not cleared on disconnection

 ## Contact